tesla33io/tesla33io/README.md

 </div>

 Tech enthusiast on a mission to code and collaborate! 🚀 Always up for new projects, partnerships, and learning experiences.
-Let's connect via [LinkedIn](https://www.linkedin.com/in/artem-stavropolov/) or find me on [GitHub](https://github.com/tesla33io).
+Let's connect via [LinkedIn](https://www.linkedin.com/in/artem-stavropolov/).
 Together, let's level up the tech world and shape a brighter tomorrow! ✨💻

 <details>
 <summary>🛠 Tools</summary>